AKASHAorg/akasha-core/ui/apps/app-center/README.md

 # Integration Center plugin

-> Integration center plugin allows users to manage, install and/or uninstall apps, plugins and widgets compatible with Akasha Web Framework.
+> Integration center app allows users to manage, install and/or uninstall apps and widgets compatible with Akasha Web Framework.

 ## Usage